-The Enterprise Development Programme is a five year programme, providing a broad range of support for charities and social enterprises in England, helping them make a transition to new enterprise models, or grow existing ones.
+The Enterprise Development Programme is a five year programme, funded by Access – The Foundation for Social Investment and managed by a coalition of partners.
+The programme aims to provide a broad range of support for charities and social enterprises in England, helping them become more financially resilient by developing new enterprise models, or by growing existing ones.

 The Enterprise Development Programme partnership has been considering how best to continue the programme in light of the COVID-19 outbreak.
 We recognise that this is an extremely difficult time for charities and social enterprises, and we have therefore made some changes to our programme timelines.
 We continue to monitor the programme to ensure we are adapting our processes suitably for each of our sectors during this time.
 Please visit the programme’s dedicated website for more information.

 A year-long pilot of the Programme was launched in September 2018 for charities and social enterprises working in the Youth and Homelessness sectors.
 Following the success of this pilot, Access have committed to expanding this programme, and are pleased to welcome on board the Mental Health and Equality sectors, as well as extending the involvement of the pilot sectors until 2021.

 The programme will offer tailored support to organisations that are thinking of exploring new models of trading to help them become more financially resilient and who require support to make the transition.
 Organisations will work collaboratively with sector leads; Homeless Link, Centre for Youth Impact, Association of Mental Health Providers and Equally Ours, throughout the programme journey.
 Social Investment Business will help to administer the programme.